Updated: July 2026

 Approved codes of conduct or certification schemes help organisations demonstrate compliance with data protection laws.
 They offer a structured approach to compliance, ensuring regulatory requirements and high data protection standards are met.

-Data breaches can be classified into several types, including intentional breaches, unintentional breaches, and breaches resulting from technical failures.
+Data breaches can be classified into several types, including intentional, unintentional, and technical failures.
 Intentional breaches include hacking, phishing, and insider threats, while unintentional breaches result from human errors or negligence.
 Data breach indicators include unusual network activity, unauthorised data access, or employee reports about lost data.

 Senior management actions are vital in cultivating a data privacy culture throughout the organisation.
 Leadership commitment ensures data protection becomes a fundamental aspect of the organisation’s ethos.